SGM-dev/Counter/README.md

 # Counter

 ## JS Fundamentals
-Learning JS Fundamentals by building a Counter Application
+Learning JS Fundamentals by building a Counter Application.

+This creates a counter application using:
+- forEach() loop
+- functions
+- event listeners and query selectors
+- if...else statements